CodeItQuick/CodeItQuick.github.io/_posts/2023-10-28-thoughts-on-time-estimates.md

 ### 4a.
 Encourages Team Collaboration and Shared Understanding
 The act of estimating has resulted in product discussion with developers about general scope and what they want to accomplish from a requirements point of view.
 I think these processes cannot easily be replaced, but the acceptance testing philosophy of defining requirements with tests could be one replacement.
-I don't think story points need to be the main output, but if they cause these discussions to happen that's probably a good thing.
+I don't think estimation need to be the main input, but if they cause these discussions to happen that's probably a good thing.

 ### 4b.
 Identifies Risks and Unknowns Early
 Identifying risks upfront or as early as possible is important.
 Funny enough, XP and scrum I think somewhat disagree on